List of American Stanley Cup Final television announcers: Studio hosts

-NBC's coverage of the 1966 Stanley Cup Finals marked the first time that hockey games were broadcast on network television in color.
+NBC's coverage of the 1966 Stanley Cup Final marked the first time that hockey games were broadcast on network television in color.
 The CBC would follow suit the following year.
 NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the Stanley Cup broadcasts.

 In the season, Al Trautwig took over as studio host for the USA Network.
 Dan Kelly did play-by-play with either Gary Green or Rod Gilbert on color commentary.
 For the playoffs, Dick Carlson and Al Albert were added as play-by-play voices of some games.
-Meanwhile, Jim Van Horne hosted Stanley Cup Finals games played in Vancouver.
+Meanwhile, Jim Van Horne hosted Stanley Cup Final games played in Vancouver.

 Things pretty much remained the same for USA during the season.
-Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted one game of the Stanley Cup Finals.
+Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted one game of the Stanley Cup Final.